spineki/spineki.github.io/content/articles/closures_as_iterators.md

 In my work, I often have to deal with iterators to go through data structures while minimizing the number of allocations.

-However, writing a 30-line-of-code struct everytime I want to emulate something which can be done with one `yield` in python is really cumbersome and time consuming.
+However, writing a 30-line-of-code struct everytime I want to emulate something which can be done with one `yield` in Python is really cumbersome and time consuming.
 I want to focus on the logic, not on the scaffolding.

 But in the end, what is an iterator?
 It is just something which: